 This EASY 3-ingredient slow cooker kalua pork dish has become a staple in my house!
 We make it at least once a month because it’s SO easy and it makes enough for several meals!

 Kalua Pig is popular at Hawaiian luaus where a whole pig is smoked in a sand pit with sea salt, banana leaves and koa wood.
 This simple crock pot method mimics the smoked flavor of using natural liquid smoke and the results are an easy, mouth-watering, juicy pork recipe anyone can make at home.
-Perfect for your next Luau!

 I used a lean boneless shoulder blade roast, trimmed of all fat and Hawaiian sea salt which I found at Trader Joe’s.

-Crock Pot Kalua Pig
+Crock Pot Kalua Pork

 - 2 to 3 lb trimmed pork shoulder blade roast

 - 1 tbsp liquid mesquite smoke